I Got Love (Taeyeon song): Reception

 Tamar Herman from Billboard opined that "I Got Love" helped showcase "a more mature side" of Taeyeon as its "atypical" musical styles focus more on Taeyeon's "impassioned performance and lyrics", as opposed to her "sentimental side" as showcased through previous releases including "I" and "11:11".
-The Star's Chester Chin were positive towards the song's experimental styles, writing that it "sheds light on a fierce and sassy pop star".
+The Stars Chester Chin were positive towards the song's experimental styles, writing that it "sheds light on a fierce and sassy pop star".

 "I Got Love" debuted at number 20 on the Gaon Digital Chart for the week ending March 4, 2017.
 Within its first week of release, the song sold 75,233 digital units and gained 1,071,722 streams through South Korean online music services.
 The following week, "I Got Love" dropped 51 positions and charted at number 71 on the Gaon Digital Chart, accumulating 23,153 downloads and 905,873 streams.
 The song additionally debuted at number 9 on the Billboard World Digital Songs.